FollettSchoolSolutions/perfmon4j/readme.txt

 McHenry, IL 60050

 ** 2..0.2 - TBD
+- Addressed Issue:  "POJOSnapShotMonitor should not throw exception on failure to instrument method" https://github.com/FollettSchoolSolutions/perfmon4j/issues/45  Now when using the agent api to register a POJOSnapShotMonitor, if the class cannot be registered it will simply log a warning and swallow the exception.

 ** 2.0.1 - 12/20/23
 - Defect fix - The static methods PerfMonTimer.stop() and PerfMonTimer.abort() have
 	always been assumed to be null safe.
 It was found this was broken in 2.0.0